lika85456/multiverse/README.md

 ## Running Multiverse UI

 To run Multiverse UI, you need to have installed `Node.js (v20)` and `pnpm`.
 You will also need a `Docker` with `MongoDB`.
-Before running the application, there are some steps you will need to take.
+`AWS CLI` is also required for deployment.Before running the application, there are some steps you will need to take.
 First, you need to install all dependencies.
 Fill in the `.env` file with your configuration.
 Then you can run the application.

 NOTE: Root `.env` file is used for the deployment of the application.
 The `apps/multiverse-ui/.env` file is used for running the application locally.